atharphy/Ph2_ACF_monitoring_csv/README.md

 ### Gitlab CI setup for Developers (required to submit merge requests!!!)
-1. Make sure you are subscribed to the cms-tracker-phase2-DAQ e-group

-2. Add predefined variables

-    i. from your fork go to `Ph2_ACF > settings > CI/CD`

-    ii. expand the `Variables` section

-    iii. click the `Add variable` button
-        - add key: USER_NAME and value: <your CERN user name>

-    iv. click the `Add variable` button
-        - select the flag `Mask variable`
-        - add key: USER_PASS and value: <your CERN password encoded to base64>
-          e.g encode "thisword": printf "thisword" | base64

-3. Enable shared Runners (if not enabled)
+1. Enable shared Runners (if not enabled)
     i. from `settings > CI/CD` expand the `Runners` section ii. click the `Allow shared Runners` button